-ACCOMMODATION

 On the Haciendas of the Andes, accommodation is at a selection of Ecuador's haciendas, farming estates, country manor houses and hotels chosen for their position and / or wonderful view.
 They all vary in size, style and character but accommodation at all is reasonably comfortable in bedrooms with private bathroom, often with own open fireplace and perhaps decorated with local Indian crafts and embroidery.
 The haciendas used include Hacienda La Merced, a working farm in the beautiful Zuleta valley, the lovely Hacienda Cusin near Otavalo, Cotopaxipungo country hotel and newly renovated Hacienda Los Mortinos, both with wonderful 360 views of Cotopaxi volcano.
 On the Andean Adventure and Volcano Rides, nights are at a combination of smaller working haciendas, hostels and local farms.
 Again all individual and varying in style and character, although simpler and much more rustic.
 Most have twin / double bedrooms (though on some nights, triple or dorm style rooms are the only option), often with shared bathrooms (with hot showers).
 On one or two nights it may be possible to book a private bathroom by paying a supplement.
 Private rides using accommodation in some of the countries more prestigious haciendas, some of which hold a unique and important position in the country's history, can be arranged on request.

-MEALS

-Breakfast, lunch and dinner are included each day except in Quito, when you are free to make your own arrangements for dinner and to sample some of the capital's many local bars and restaurants.
-Food on the rides is good and includes a combination of European and typical Ecuadorian dishes. cont.

-MEALS cont.